Ellsberry/anthony_sat_oct_2/README.md

      2b.
 If I go to my web browser -- I can enter the url of the picture, and it will display the picture

  What we want to know:
      3a.
-How do we save the actual .jpg picture (not just the name of the picture) to my computer or  [DONE] 3b.
+How do we save the actual .jpg picture (not just the name of the picture) to my computer [DONE] 3b.
 Is it possible to cause my Internet Explorer to show the picture using the url [YES]

 List of problems:
      4a.
 Fix problems that are caused by the shift key  [DONE] 4b.
-Something else
+Fix 1st letter bug
+     4c.
+Turn '-' to a space on ALL turns for the animal names

 To Do: